cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 Home-brewed Flavors Strategy
 ----------------------------

-Although the "Flavours" extension described above has an elegance about it, one can achieve much of the same functionality in modulefiles using standard Environment Modules and Tcl commands.
+Although the Flavours_ extension described above has an elegance about it, one can achieve much of the same functionality in modulefiles using standard Environment Modules and Tcl commands.
 This can be facilitated by the definition of some useful Tcl procedures.
 For lack of a better name, we will refer to